Fadcemi/DSA--Data-Analysis-Capstone-Project-2/README.md

 # Findings
 •	Gender is fairly distributed throughout the organization.

-•	Kaduna region has the widest gender gap, followed by Lagos.
-Distribution was equal in Lagos.
+•	Kaduna region has the widest gender gap, followed by Lagos while distribution is equal in Abuja.

-•	Legal, Accounting, Support, Research and developemtent and Product Management department has a wide gender gap.
+•	Legal, Accounting and Support departments has a wide gender gap in favour of male.

 • Marketing, Engineering and Training department gender is fairly distributed.